coder/hat/README.md

 ### Always Fatal

-While some assertions don't invalidate the test, and would otherwise be `t.Error`s, we don't really mind when if they fail the test immediately.
+While some assertions don't invalidate the test, we typically don't mind if they fail the test immediately.

 To avoid the API complexity of selecting between `Error`s and `Fatal`s, we fatal all the time.